davesrose/Node_mySQL_Bamazon/README.md

 If I buy 10 books of Girl in the Spider's Web for presents, the total price is shown, along with stock quantity change.
 The prompt then goes back to the main menu:
 ![Image of screenshot4](/images/04.jpg)

-Proof of products database changing:
+Proof of products database changing (Girl in the Spider's Web is now 35):
 ![Image of screenshot5](/images/05.jpg)